ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/home_assistant.rst

 2. Example Dialogue Interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The conversational flows for home automation can be highly complex, depending on the desired app functionality and the amount of user guidance required at each step.
-Enumerating and finalizing all anticipated user interactions requires multiple iterations.
+The conversational flows for an HR assistant will primarily involve follow-up questions to natural language queries.
+Once the intent of the user is identified, multiple interactions may be necessary to get all of the information needed to complete the request.

 Here are some examples of scripted dialogue interactions for conversational flows.